epiforecasts/eval-germany-sp-nowcasting/_targets.md

 ```

   - Model for locations without age groups.
 As for the previous model
-    this has a weekly random walk and a day of the week reporting model.
+    this has a weekly random walk and a day of the week reporting and
+    reference model.
+This was updated on the 6th of December 2021 from
+    the independent model without a day of the week effect for reference
+    date.

 <!-- end list -->